Trey Parker: The Book of Mormon

-Parker and Stone, alongside writer-composer Robert Lopez, began working on a musical centering on Mormonism during the production of Team America.
-Lopez, a fan of South Park and creator of the puppet musical Avenue Q, met with the duo after a performance of the musical, where they conceived the idea.
-The musical, titled The Book of Mormon: The Musical of the Church of Jesus Christ of Latter-day Saints, was worked on over a period of several years; working around their South Park schedule, they flew between New York City and Los Angeles often, first writing songs for the musical in 2006.
+Parker and Stone went to see the puppet musical Avenue Q on Broadway, and found they were thanked in the Playbill.
+They met the show's co-composer, Robert Lopez.
+Lopez expressed interest in doing a musical on Mormonism, a subject which had long fascinated the duo.
+The musical, then The Book of Mormon: The Musical of the Church of Jesus Christ of Latter-day Saints, was worked on over a period of eight years; working around their South Park schedule, they flew between New York City and Los Angeles often, first writing songs for the musical in 2006.
 Developmental workshops began in 2008, and the crew embarked on the first of a half-dozen workshops that would take place during the next four years.
-Originally, producer Scott Rudin planned to stage The Book of Mormon off-Broadway at the New York Theatre Workshop in summer 2010, but opted to premiere it directly on Broadway, "[s]ince the guys [Parker and Stone] work best when the stakes are highest."
+Originally, Scott Rudin planned to open the musical Off-Broadway at the New York Theatre Workshop in summer 2010, but opted to premiere it directly on Broadway, "[s]ince the guys [Parker and Stone] work best when the stakes are highest."